-VS_Jumper should be connect all the time if you want the USB C power pins to connect to VS. You should only disconnect it if you plan on powering the board through an alternative source via the MONITOR pins.
+VS_Jumper should be connected all the time if you want the USB C power pins to connect to VS, VS stands Voltage Source and is the voltage that feeds the transducers.
+You should only disconnect it if you plan on powering the board through an alternative source via the MONITOR pins.